 Walking And Running Both Have Low Impact On Joints.

-Nov 14, 2025 · 10 min read
+10 min read

 The misconception that walking and running are detrimental to joint health is a widespread one, often preventing individuals from engaging in these beneficial activities.
-In reality, both walking and running, when performed correctly and with appropriate considerations, can actually have a low impact on joints and contribute to their long-term health.
-This article will delve into the science behind this counterintuitive idea, explore the factors that influence joint impact, and provide practical advice for incorporating walking and running into a joint-friendly fitness routine.
+And in reality, both walking and running, when performed correctly and with appropriate considerations, can actually have a low impact on joints and contribute to their long-term health.
+This article will get into the science behind this counterintuitive idea, explore the factors that influence joint impact, and provide practical advice for incorporating walking and running into a joint-friendly fitness routine.

 Understanding Joint Impact: More Than Just Force